yochaigal/newschoolrevolution/_posts/2020-02-15-build-your-world.md

 ### Replayability
 After running 100+ one shots over a two-year period, I had amassed quite an array of index/hex card maps.
 I can now pull out a stack of random index cards and let the players choose what they find the most interesting.
 Conversely, I can pull from a random stack for inspiration during the session.

+### Here's how to do it:
+1. Prepare your stack of index cards and permanent markers.
+Hand 1 or 2 to each player, then ask each to draw an image.
+It could be something fantastical (a floating city, a dragon’s den) or mundane (gorges, mountain peaks, lakes), or represent a feature you might see on a fantasy map (ancient ruins, temples, a city on a hill).
+2. Choose two or three of the index cards and lay them down in the middle of the table; leave a little bit of space between.
+Pick one that you feel is appropriate (an image of a dark forest, the city docks, a mountain cave) and mentally designate it as the starting point of the adventure.
+Use it to help set the scene: a collapsed crypt, or floating city, careening through the sky.
+3. Finally, you can begin the adventure, building out the map as the players move through the world.
+If the party needs to cross a treacherous territory on the way to defeat a great evil, place the index card image that best illustrates that danger.
+It might be a rickety bridge between two mountain peaks, or a dark forest, brimming with creatures of dark intent.
+But remember, you can always move the existing index cards apart and insert a brand new one between.
+And don’t feel limited by what you've got on hand!
+You can always draw new locations as the story progresses.

 ### Naming Things
 An oft-forgotten (but still impressive) skill a GM must have is in the creation of words, languages, and especially **Names** within a fictional universe.
 And for good reason: it's _hard_ to do well; almost as difficult as putting on a voice or accent (and perhaps with the same political pitfalls).
 That said, I think it's important enough to learn to do well.